How it works

 Stagflation

-Inflation persists alongside economic weakness.
-Supply chain pressure exceeds threshold while growth indicators contract.
+Inflation persists alongside economic contraction — the textbook definition.
+Growth indicators are below trend while prices are rising.
 Traditional balanced portfolios are particularly vulnerable because both equity and bond legs can decline simultaneously.

 Transition